John F. Kennedy International Airport

-JFK is located in the Jamaica neighborhood of Queens, 16 mi southeast of Midtown Manhattan.
-The airport features six passenger terminals and four runways.
-It is primarily accessible via car, bus, shuttle, or other vehicle transit via the JFK Expressway or Interstate 678 (Van Wyck Expressway), or via train.
-JFK is a hub for both American Airlines and Delta Air Lines, as well as the primary operating base for JetBlue.
-JFK is also a former hub for Braniff, Eastern, National, Northwest, Pan Am, Tower Air, and TWA.
+JFK Airport is located in the Jamaica neighborhood of Queens, 16 mi southeast of Midtown Manhattan.
+The airport features five passenger terminals and four runways.
+It is primarily accessible by car, bus, shuttle, or other vehicle transit via the JFK Expressway or Interstate 678 (Van Wyck Expressway), or by train.
+JFK is a hub for American Airlines and Delta Air Lines as well as the primary operating base for JetBlue.
+The airport is also a former hub for Braniff, Eastern, Flying Tigers, National, Northeast, Northwest, Pan Am, Seaboard World, Tower Air, and TWA.

 The facility opened in 1948 as New York International Airport and was commonly known as Idlewild Airport.
-Following the assassination of John F. Kennedy in 1963, the airport was renamed John F. Kennedy International Airport as a tribute to the 35th President of the United States.
+Following the assassination of John F. Kennedy in 1963, the airport was renamed John F. Kennedy International Airport in tribute to him.

 History

 Construction

-John F. Kennedy International Airport was originally called Idlewild Airport (IATA: IDL, ICAO: KIDL, FAA LID: IDL) after the Idlewild Beach Golf Course that it displaced.
+What would become known as John F. Kennedy International Airport opened in 1948 as New York International Airport though it was commonly known as Idlewild Airport (IATA: IDL, ICAO: KIDL, FAA LID: IDL) after the Idlewild Beach Golf Course that it displaced.
 It was built to relieve LaGuardia Field, which had become overcrowded after its 1939 opening.
 In late 1941, mayor Fiorello La Guardia announced that the city had tentatively chosen a large area of marshland on Jamaica Bay, which included the Idlewild Golf Course as well as a summer hotel and a landing strip called the Jamaica Sea-Airport, for a new airfield.
 Title to the land was conveyed to the city at the end of December 1941.
 Construction began in 1943, though the airport's final layout was not yet decided upon.

 About US$60 million was initially spent with governmental funding, but only 1000 acre of the Idlewild Golf Course site were earmarked for use.
 The project was renamed Major General Alexander E. Anderson Airport in 1943 after a Queens resident who had commanded a Federalized National Guard unit in the southern United States and died in late 1942.
 The renaming was vetoed by Mayor La Guardia and reinstated by the New York City Council; in common usage, the airport was still called "Idlewild".
 In 1944, the New York City Board of Estimate authorized the condemnation of another 1350 acre for Idlewild.
 The Port of New York Authority (now the Port Authority of New York and New Jersey) leased the Idlewild property from the City of New York in 1947 and maintains this lease today.
 In March 1948, the City Council changed the official name to New York International Airport, Anderson Field, but the common name remained "Idlewild" until December 24, 1963.
 The airport was intended as the world's largest and most efficient, with "no confusion and no congestion".